-SpareBank 1 SMN is a partly 'self-owning' institution which cannot be taken over by others through acquisition without consideration of the matter by the bank's bodies.
-A savings bank's ownership structure is regulated by law and no-one may own more 10 per cent of the bank's owner capital.
-Finanstilsynet's approval is required for any larger acquisition.
+SpareBank 1 SMN's equity capital consists of owner capital, ownerless capital and earned equity.
+The ownerless capital represents a 'self-owning' part of the savings bank which cannot be taken over by others through acquisition.
+A savings bank's ownership structure is also regulated by law such that approval is required for any acquisition entailing that a holding will represent 10 per cent or more of the bank's capital or voting rights.
 A list of the SpareBank 1 SMN's 20 largest EC holders is available on the bank's website at smn.no.